Sermon Illustrations

 A collection of Einstein's letters auctioned off in 1996 contains a list of marital expectations for his wife, Maliva Maric.
 The list includes daily laundry "kept in good order," "three meals regularly in my room," a desk maintained neatly "for my use only," and the demand that she quit talking or leave the room "if I request it."
 The marriage ended in divorce, but the list lives on as an illustration … of assumptions commonly held about marriage in 1914.

 Compared with Einstein's requirements, modern marital expectations have surely evolved for the better.
 Or have they?
-A recent insightful study theorizes that as people abandon religious institutions, they start expecting romantic relationships to satisfy a host of needs that formerly were satisfied through religion.
+An insightful study theorizes that as people abandon religious institutions, they start expecting romantic relationships to satisfy a host of needs that formerly were satisfied through religion.
 If you think clean laundry and regular meals require effort, try meeting the demands of relationship-worship today by providing transcendence, unconditional love, wholeness, meaning, worth, and communion.

 An article in First Things concludes: